Skip to content

 Enter the total monthly pay including any employer enhancement.
 Many employers offer 3-6 months at full pay, dropping to statutory thereafter — blend these manually if splitting.

-How early should I start building this?
+How early when do people start building this?

 Most planners target the full savings gap in the account before leave begins.
 Starting 12-18 months ahead allows the gap to be accumulated without disrupting normal savings goals.